 - 3 tablespoons maple syrup

-- Preheat oven to 350 degrees and grease two mini bread loaf pans.
+- Preheat oven to 350 degrees and line a loaf pan with parchment paper.

-- Combine dry ingredients in a small bowl and set aside.
+- Whisk together dry ingredients in a large bowl.